Interdisciplinary Studies

 Frequently Asked Questions

-The Interdisciplinary Studies Degree Program is considered to have the largest undergraduate student enrollment at Southern University at New Orleans.
 The Program is popular with upperclassmen due to their ability to successfully transfer to the Interdisciplinary Studies Degree Program with minimal interruption to their undergraduate studies.
 Students that enroll in the Program are provided with an enhanced broad-based liberal education that meets high academic standards while also enjoying the flexibility to adapt and combine courses from established traditional curricula.

-What types of jobs are available to a graduate with a Bachelors Degree in Interdisciplinary Studies?
+What types of jobs are available to a graduate with a bachelor's Degree in Interdisciplinary Studies?

 Employment opportunities are generally good for applicants possessing a bachelor’s degree.
 Those opportunities are enhanced exponentially when followed by a graduate degree in an area of interest.
 The same advantages hold true for those students who have obtained an Interdisciplinary Studies Degree and for those who decide subsequently to pursue graduate studies.
-Many of our students have found that they are more marketable due to the fact they also hold a degree with a concentration in a specific area while often times possessing enhanced electives.
+Many of our students have found that they are more marketable due to the fact they also hold a degree with a concentration in a specific area while oftentimes possessing enhanced electives.
 Students are encouraged to visit the SUNO Career Counseling and Placement Office to maximize their career opportunities.

 Can an Interdisciplinary Studies degree graduate pursue post-graduate studies?